 Modified under DA0350/2022 (Part 2) DAM0043/2024

-A sign, legible from the street, must be permanently displayed at the entrance to the D1 and D3 open air car park to indicate the availability of residential visitor and public parking, and at the driveway entrance to Building B to indicate the availability of residential visitor parking prior to the release of the Occupation Certificate.
+In accordance with each Stage, a sign, legible from the street, must be permanently displayed at the entrance to the D1 and D3 open air car park to indicate the availability of residential visitor and public parking (Stage 2), and at the driveway entrance to Building B to indicate the availability of residential visitor parking (Stage 1) prior to the release of the relevant Occupation Certificate.

 77. Pedestrian Wind Environment